 OBJECTIVES OF THE QURNA SITE IMPROVEMENT PROJECT

 - To put Egyptians back to work after the economic crisis that followed the Egyptian revolution.
 The larger program of work, of which the QSI project forms a part, offered a means of employment for approximately 700 people in a variety of capacities.
 The QSI project itself aimed to employ approximately 600 workmen, many of whom lived, or had ties to people who lived, in the hamlets in Sheikh Abd el Qurna and el Khokha.

 - To improve the general appearance of the area of Sheikh Abd el Qurna and el Khokha, by removing, by hand, the loose debris left by the demolition project.

 - To record the remains of the hamlets in an archaeologically sound manner.

-- To offer archaeological and conservation training programs to Ministry of State for Antiquities Affairs (MSAA) inspectors, as well as on-site work training for laborers.
+- To offer archaeological and conservation training programs to Ministry of Antiquities (MoA) inspectors, as well as on-site work training for laborers.

 - To improve visitor access to the monuments by providing non-invasive pathways.